OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 * Change 'Port' to: `22`.
 * Enter your Cowboy user name and password.
 * Click 'Connect'.
-After connecting, your Cyberduck window should now look like the window below, listing the contents of your home directory:
+After connecting, your Cyberduck window should now look like the window below, listing the contents of your home directory on Cowboy:

 ![Cyberduck File Screen](/img/cyberduckfiles.jpg "Cyberduck Files")